Mo Vaughn: Performance-enhancing drugs

-It was revealed on December 13, 2007, in the report by Senator George J. Mitchell that Vaughn had purchased steroids or other performance-enhancing drugs from Kirk Radomski, who said he delivered the drugs to him personally.
+On December 13, 2007, the report by Senator George J. Mitchell revealed that Vaughn purchased steroids or other performance-enhancing drugs from Kirk Radomski, who said he delivered the drugs to Vaughn personally.
 Radomski produced three checks, one for $2,200 and two more for $3,200, from Vaughn, one of the latter dated June 1, 2001, and another dated June 19, 2001.
-Radomski said that the higher checks were for two kits of HGH, while the lower one was for one and a half kits.
+Radomski said the higher checks were for two kits of HGH, while the lower one was for one and a half kits.
 Vaughn's name, address and telephone number were listed in an address book seized from Radomski's house by federal agents.
 Vaughn's trainer instructed him to take HGH in attempt to recover from injury.

-Mitchell requested a meeting with Vaughn in order to provide Vaughn with the information about these allegations and to give him an opportunity to respond, but Vaughn never agreed to set a meeting.
+Mitchell requested a meeting with Vaughn to provide him information about these allegations and an opportunity to respond, but Vaughn did not agree to meet.

+In 2025, Vaughn ultimately acknowledged that he took HGH for ongoing knee issues late in his career.